hschhhwwwo0o/yamu/README.md

 The application is designed to create mock-ups.
-The application has a choice between different types of devices: phones, watches, tablets
+The application has a choice between different types of devices: phones, watches, tablets.

 ## Development